Harshsanas/Rentomojo/README.md

 ### Replica of [Rentomojo Web](https://www.rentomojo.com)

-#### Replica of Rentomojo, which is a rental platform of the finest quality of products at amazing prices on rent.
+#### Replica of a rental platform of the finest quality of products at amazing prices on rent.

 Features: